 Reconciliation of Other General Ledger Accounts

-- The Finance Manager and Finance Director should review the bank reconciliations, schedules of accounts receivable and deferred revenue, and the aging of accounts payable to support the balances shown on the balance sheet.
+- The Finance Manager and Operations Director should review the bank reconciliations, schedules of accounts receivable and deferred revenue, and the aging of accounts payable to support the balances shown on the balance sheet.
 The monthly bank recs will be presented to the CEO upon completion for review and signatory approval

 - Assets: These accounts will include accounts receivable, cash, petty cash, prepaids, property, equipment and fixtures, security deposits, and intangible assets.